useflyyer/flyyer-ruby/README.md

 # flayyer-ruby

-This gem is agnostic to any Ruby framework.
+This gem is agnostic to any Ruby framework and has zero external dependencies.

-To create a template please refer to: [flayyer.com](https://flayyer.com?ref=flayyer-ruby)
+To create a FLAYYER template please refer to: [flayyer.com](https://flayyer.com?ref=flayyer-ruby)

 ## Installation